 My friend and vet school "Big Sib" 2LT Morgan Pate, an HPSP recipient from the year before, was my commissioning officer, which made the ceremony even more special.
 She led me in my oath of office (pictured above).
 I also did the first salute and silver dollar tradition, where as a newly commissioned officer I receive my first salute from an enlisted soldier and give them a silver dollar.
 I asked SSG Wesley, my main recruiter, to be my first salute, which was also very special to me since he had worked so diligently with me to prepare my application.
 The recruiters gifted me a bunch of Army medical swag including a brand new Littman stethoscope, trauma shears, and an AMEDD patch for my uniform!
-They got me a cake that said "Congratulations 2LT Othman", a bowl of fresh berries, and iced tea for everyone to enjoy after the oath, which the whole recruiting office, my mom and dad, Morgan and Bryn attended (Bryn is another second-year vet student and HPSP recipient).
+They got me a cake that said "Congratulations 2LT Othman", a bowl of fresh berries, and iced tea for everyone to enjoy after the oath, which the whole recruiting office, my mom and dad, Morgan and Bryn attended (Bryn is another previous-year HPSP recipient).
 I cannot imagine a more wonderful and personal commissioning ceremony.
 I've looked forward to this day since I was a junior in high school, and the Sacramento AMEDD recruiters helped make it one of the happiest days of my life!

 What is it like to be an Army veterinarian?